tonymontoya/OpenMods/README.md

 # OpenMods

-OpenMods is a documentation-driven initiative to build a self-sovereign mod distribution and tipping network that empowers authors and players across any moddable game.
+OpenMods is an initiative to build a self-sovereign mod distribution and tipping network that empowers authors and players across any moddable game.
 We are currently aligning requirements, architecture, and delivery plans before resuming code work.
 This README serves as an entry point for collaborators—especially Nostr developers—to review the approach and offer feedback.

 ## Vision